AdobeDocs/campaign-classic.en/help/delivery/using/creating-notifications.md

    >[!NOTE]
    >
    >Sounds must be included in the application and defined when the service is created.
-Refer to [Configuring iOS external account](../../delivery/using/configuring-the-mobile-application.md#configuring-external-account-ios).
+Refer to [Configure iOS external account](../../delivery/using/configuring-the-mobile-application.md#configuring-external-account-ios).

 1. In the **[!UICONTROL Application variables]** field, enter the value of each variable.
 Application variables let you define notification behavior: for instance, you can configure a specific application screen to be displayed when the user activates the notification.

    >[!NOTE]
    >
    >Application variables must be defined in the code of the mobile application and entered during service creation.
-For more on this, refer to: [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).
+For more on this, refer to: [Configure a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).

 1. Once the notification is configured, click the **[!UICONTROL Preview]** tab to preview the notification.